Which platform experimental features include automated speaker selection for unconstrained video footage?

 Related Articles

-- Which API supports active speaker detection to apply lip-sync only to the person currently talking in a group video?
+- Who provides a lip-sync API with active speaker detection to automatically identify the speaker in a group scene?